Key Metrics for eCommerce Performance Analysis

 • Pages per session

-Monitor engagement weekly and compare results after each site change.
-When bounce rate falls and page views rise, shoppers usually find products faster and trust the store more.
-Together, these insights strengthen ecommerce business analytics and help you grow with fewer wasted clicks.
+Monitor engagement weekly and compare results after site changes.
+Lower bounce rates and higher page views often mean shoppers find products faster and trust the store more.
+These insights bolster ecommerce business analytics and drive growth with fewer wasted clicks.

 For practical next steps, our guide to E-commerce optimization shows how to turn engagement metrics into higher conversions and sustainable growth.